AI Workbench Locations#

 Local vs Remote#

-- “local” is only available if you do the full local install.
+- The “local” location is only available with the full local install.

 - You can work on multiple locations at the same time.

-Locations are independent, and the Desktop App (or CLI) lets you work on multiple locations at once.
-In addition, you can work on multiple projects on the same location at once.
+Locations are independent, and you can work on multiple locations and projects at once.

 Locations and Projects#